archivesspace/tech-docs/administration/getting_started.md

 `archivesspace`.
 Next, follow the instructions for setting up:

 * [MySQL](../provisioning/mysql.html)
-* The minimum supported version is v18.20.2.
-We recommend installing the latest LTS version of Node.js.
-See the [Node.js download page](https://nodejs.org/en/download/) for instructions.
 * for version 3.2 and above, [Solr](../provisioning/solr.html) is also required

 **From any ArchivesSpace version > 3.1.0 external Solr is required.
 Earlier versions provided an embedded Solr v4 instance, which is now unsupported due to its age.**